sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 	Alternatively, you can click the hamburger icon ![hamburger icon](images/hamburger.png) on the top left corner of the experiment page and click **AutoML Experiments** on the left navigation menu.

-## Task 3: Deploy Top Model to Oracle Machine Learning Services
+## Task 3: Deploy a Top Model to Oracle Machine Learning Services

 When you deploy a model using the Oracle Machine Learning AutoML UI, you create an Oracle Machine Learning Services endpoint for scoring.
 Oracle Machine Learning Services extends Oracle Machine Learning functionality to support model deployment and model lifecycle management for in-database OML models through REST APIs.